• Gift Catalog

 I went to a primary school which taught only Swahili and I had trouble learning English, which made me lack confidence sometimes.
 But for secondary school, my mother took me to one of the best schools where students spoke English all the time and that is where I improved my English.
 I’m proud of who I am today because of my mother.

-I just love everything about my job since every part makes me grow.
-Facilitating volunteer orientation and presentations build my confidence; engaging volunteers in different tasks and supervising them helps me to become more organized, professional, and efficient as a leader.
-Working with the community partners and local staff improves my interpersonal skills and fosters good relationships.
-Every part of my job has something to teach me, and I am always ready to learn.
-I have learned so much in these past two years that I have worked as Tanzania volunteer service guide.
+I love everything about Global Volunteers.
+Facilitating volunteer orientation and presentations has built up my confidence; engaging volunteers in different tasks and supervising them helped me to become more organized, professional, and efficient as a leader.
+Exposure to volunteers with such varied backgrounds has given me an opportunity to learn different things about our world, and helps me to think outside the box in so many ways.
+In addition, the villagers I worked with has propelled me greater towards success in my education and career aspirations.
+Working with the community partners and local staff improved my interpersonal skills, and every part of my job will help me in my next stage.
+I have learned so much in these past two years that I have worked as Tanzania Team Leader.

 Volunteer Sim Middleton and Winnie walk together to a home visit with a family in Ipalamwa, Tanzania.